ToniWonKanobi/theoveranalyzed.net/posts/2015/10/21/apple-ceo-tim-cook-blasts-encryption-backdoors.md

 >
 > Rogers said a cyberattack against critical infrastructure was "only a matter of time."

-What does this [remind you of][history]?
+What does this [remind you of][2]?

-[history]: http://www.history.com/this-day-in-history/eisenhower-warns-of-the-military-industrial-complex "The Military Industrial Complex, alive and well in 2015"
+[1]: /2015/4/17/this-would-have-never-happened-if-steve-jobs-was-still-alive "My piece on 'What if Steve Jobs were still alive?'"
-[theoveranalyzed]: /2015/4/17/this-would-have-never-happened-if-steve-jobs-was-still-alive "My piece on 'What if Steve Jobs were still alive?'"
+[2]: http://www.history.com/this-day-in-history/eisenhower-warns-of-the-military-industrial-complex "The Military Industrial Complex, alive and well in 2015"